 Carefully choose the beach

-Micro-organisms, riptides, and other such hazards make swimming dangerous.
-While selecting the beach, look for any signs that indicate that the beach is not safe.
+Microorganisms, riptides, and other such hazards make swimming dangerous.
+While selecting the beach, look for any signs indicating that the beach is unsafe.

-Instead of going to beaches that are not monitored and cleaned regularly, select beaches that are clean.
+Instead of going to beaches that are not monitored and cleaned regularly, select clean beaches.
 Properly maintained beaches deploy a team to clean the litter left by the people and use oil cleaning skimmers and other oil and water filtration products for oil spill clean-up.

 If you spot any discharge pipe, avoid swimming.
 Also, avoid going to a beach after heavy rainfall.